- Home >

 Admission Requirements

-- Passing Score on the TExES exam or PACT exam
+• Passing Score on PACT exam or Assigned exam

 Requirements must be submitted to the Graduate Studies Office by the designated deadline of first semester of enrollment.